Desert Promise.

 I have gathered my plans, my desires, my ability to build, and created on my own terms.
 When I construct my life in that heart posture, it always becomes a house that I wish I never built...

 Once I started partnering with God, by faith, I didn't need to pray for the divine neon light signal anymore.
-Instead, it went more like this:
+It became more like this:

 "Lord, here are the options I've laid out.
 I want to acknowledge you in this process.
 In faith, I'm going to choose this one.
 I ask you to establish my steps as you have promised to do.
 If I am off base, I invite you to correct my course."